Explore Destination Explore Destination →

 Frequently Asked Questions

-How long does a typical zero-gravity training program last?
+How much does a zero-gravity training flight in Russia cost?

 Alex Mercer